-Resources and support is available to develop staff and teams and drive improvement.
+Resources and support is available to develop staff and teams and drive improvement, examples of these were provided by the manager.

 Quality assurance systems enable the service to evaluate and learn from current performance ensuring continuous improvement and to improve future performance.